Ami3466/tomcp/README.md

 # toMCP

-**Turn any website into an MCP server.**
+**Turn any website into an MCP server + Chat with any website.**

-Convert any website URL into an MCP (Model Context Protocol) server config for your AI tools.
+Convert any website URL into an MCP (Model Context Protocol) server config for your AI tools, or chat directly with any website's content.

 ## Usage

+### MCP Server
 Simply add `tomcp.org/` before any URL:

 ```